Prompt Engineering · OrevateAI

 Frequently Asked Questions About RAG

-What is the primary goal of RAG in LLMs?
+What is the primary benefit of using RAG?

 About the Author